ethereum/ethereum-org-website/src/content/dapps/index.md

 ---
 title: Use Ethereum Applications (dapps)
-meta:
-  - name: description
-    content: The basic information you need to get started using Ethereum.
-  - property: og:title
-    content: Use Ethereum Applications (dapps) | Ethereum.org
-  - property: og:description
-    content: The basic information you need to get started using Ethereum.
+description: The basic information you need to get started using Ethereum.
 lang: en
 ---